Iowa Western reports staff COVID-free, student cases of the illness down

 As of Friday, the district had a total of three active cases among staff members and six among students, according to the district.
 That comprised less than 1% of the staff and less than 1% of the student population.

-Two of the staff cases were at the middle schools and one was at an elementary school building, the district’s dashboard showed.
+Two of the staff cases were at the middle schools, and one was at an elementary school building, the district’s dashboard showed.
 There were no staff cases at either of the high schools.
-Among the student cases, three were high school students, two were middle school students and one was an elementary child.
+Among the student cases, three were high school students, two were middle school students and one was an elementary student.

 Pottawattamie County reported a 36th COVID-19 death, a Council Bluffs man between 61 and 80 years old.
 Pottawattamie County Public Health said the man died Saturday.